 Use these helpful guidelines to make your visit to Meher Mount more enjoyable.

 ALL VISITORS ARE WELCOME

 Meher Mount welcomes visitors of all faiths or of no faith at all.
-Because Avatar Meher Baba is universal, Meher Mount is a universal center — accessible to all.
+It is a place of pilgrimage in honor of Avatar Meher Baba.
+Meher Mount is a universal center because Meher Baba is universal — accessible to all.

 After turning into the entrance to Meher Mount and going through the gate, please park in the designated parking area on the left.
-Vehicles are only allowed near the main house as appropriate to special needs and for loading and unloading.
+Vehicles are only allowed near the main house as appropriate to special needs, work projects, and for the loading and unloading of large items.
 Please speak to a Manager/Caretaker about parking large vehicles or RVs.

 REGISTRATION & ORIENTATION

 Immediately upon arrival, follow the signs to Reception in the Visitor Center.
 Please register by signing the Guest Book in the center and include the name of each person in your party.
 First-time visitors will be given a short orientation to Meher Mount.
 A public restroom is located inside the Visitor Center.